NEFTA Film Awards

-NEFTA Film Award is award ceremony for Nepali movies organized by Nepal Film Technician Association.
+NEFTA International Film Award is award ceremony for Nepali movies organized by Nepal Film Technician Association.
 The award ceremony is a popular and significant award ceremony in Nepal.

-NEFTA has successfully organized 8 award ceremonies and its 9th ceremony is set to be held in Dubai.
-On its ninth ceremony, NEFTA officially renamed itself as NEFTA International Film Awards.
+NEFTA has successfully organized 11 award ceremonies and its 11th and final ceremony was held in Dallas, Texas on 22 July 2023.

 Awards

 The award is given in various categories including Best Film, Best Director, Best Screenplay, Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress, Best New Actor, Best New Actress and others.